 For more information on Johnson & Johnson's Janssen COVID-19 approach to combatting the pandemic, visit JnJ.com.
 Learn more at Janssen.com.

 The Janssen's COVID-19 vaccine is indicated to prevent infection from SARS-CoV-2 coronavirus, which leads to COVID-19 disease in humans.
 SARS-CoV-2 belongs to a group of viruses called coronaviruses that attack the respiratory system.
 Therefore, on May 14, 2021, the U.S. FDA said not to administer the Janssen COVID-19 Vaccine to individuals with a known history of a severe allergic reaction (e.g., anaphylaxis) to any component of the Janssen COVID-19 Vaccine (see Full EUA Prescribing Information).

-On April 2, 2021, Johnson & Johnson confirmed it is vaccinating adolescent participants in the ongoing Phase 2a clinical trial.
+On April 2, 2021, J&J confirmed vaccinating adolescent participants in the ongoing Phase 2a clinical trial.
 The randomized, double-blind, placebo-controlled Phase 2a study (VAC31518COV2001) has been ongoing since September 2020.
 The study now includes adolescents 12 to 17 years of age.

-J&J vaccine Ad26COVS1 (JNJ-78436735) is administered IM as a single vaccination.
-The phase 3 ENSEMBLE study evaluates the safety and efficacy of a single vaccine dose of Janssen COVID-19.
+J&J vaccine Ad26COVS1 is administered as a single (0.5 mL) vaccination.
+The phase 3 ENSEMBLE study evaluated the safety and efficacy of a single vaccine dose of Janssen COVID-19.
 There are no data available on using the Janssen COVID-19 Vaccine to complete a vaccination series initiated with another COVID-19 vaccine.

 The Janssen COVID-19 Vaccine includes the following ingredients: recombinant, replication-incompetent adenovirus type 26 expressing the SARS-CoV-2 spike protein, citric acid monohydrate, trisodium citrate dihydrate, ethanol, 2-hydroxypropyl-β-cyclodextrin (HBCD), polysorbate-80, sodium chloride.